Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Related Work

 \textbf{Cloth simulation} has been a topic of research in computer graphics for many decades.
 Starting from the earlier work \cite{baraff1998large}, many improvements have been proposed to increase accuracy, stability and performance \cite{muller2007position, liu2013fast, bouaziz2014projective, macklin2016xpbd, overby2017admm, stuyck2018cloth}.

 In summary, the research field has made great progress while several issues still remain.
-Deeply intertwined pipelines of closely coupled capture and optimization systems complicate the combination of different capture and optimization techniques.
+Deeply intertwined pipelines of closely coupled capture and optimization systems complicate the combination of different techniques.
 Furthermore, multiple prior works use complex capture setups that are difficult to scale.
-The use of absolute positions in the objective function and combined bifurcation in bending produce numerous local minima, which leads to possibly various valid configurations for the same material.
+Difficulties with wrinkling modes has yet to be addressed.
+Some methods \cite{TagInfoCloth} focus on careful draping hardware, while others develop a drape specific metric \cite{Gong_Bayesian_2024} to bypass this problem.
 Moreover, many techniques are difficult to generalize to other solvers, because they employ non-standard material models \cite{wang2011data, clyde17}.
-In this work, we leverage position-based simulation of compliant dynamics, often referred to as \emph{XPBD} \cite{macklin2016xpbd}, see Section \ref{sec:simulation}.